cmaimone/rse-poster/readme.md

 Many researchers know how to code, but they are not familiar with software development practices.
 For example, a majority of researchers do not use standard software testing practices.[6]

 RSEs bring knowledge of version control, testing, deployment, software design, distribution, documentation, automation, and more to the process.
+And they know how to adapt these practices to work well in a research environment.
 By devoting time to developing these skills, learning best practices, and engaging with the broader software development community, RSEs help make research software more robust, manageable, and sustainable.

 Similarly, traditional software developers may not have the knowledge of the research process or the domain of a specific research application to effectively develop software.
 RSEs spend time learning about the methods, terminology, data, and approaches used in the research they support.
 Research software engineers may need to read scientific publications and figure out how to implement the algorithms and methods reported in them.
 RSEs may also contribute to writing scientific articles.
 RSEs need to talk to and work with researchers to gather requirements, get feedback, and determine how to test the software they create.